dire_pytorch.py

 from sklearn.decomposition import PCA

-logger.warning("PyKeOps not available.
+logger.trace("PyKeOps not available.
 Install with: pip install pykeops")

 # cuVS for fast approximate k-NN at scale (optional RAPIDS dependency)